edgedb/edgedb/docs/cli/edgedb_migration.rst

 Create migration script
 =======================

-After editing schema files, migration script must be created.
+After editing schema files, a migration script needs to be created.
 This is done by invoking the following command:

 .. cli:synopsis::